-7.3.2 Dwelling Lease Link: 24 CFR 982.308(d)
+7.3.2 Dwelling Lease

 When the RFTA and proposed lease are submitted, MHA will review the terms of the RFTA for consistency with the terms of the proposed lease.
 The proposed lease must comply with HUD requirements, as well as State and local law.
 MHA may deny the unit if the proposed lease is not in compliance.